klustria/oci-devops-helidon-example/README.md

     ```
 25. This will trigger the DevOps to start the pipeline.
 Go to the DevOps project from the OCI console and observe the build and deployment pipeline logs.

-### Demo the Helidon App:
+### Exercise the deployed Helidon application:
-1. If the instance was configured as the deployment target, i.e. `deployment_target` is set to `INSTANCE` or `ALL`, access the application by using curl to do a GET & PUT http requests.
+1. If a compute instance was configured as the deployment target, i.e. `deployment_target` is set to `INSTANCE` or `ALL`, access the application by using curl to do a GET & PUT http requests.
     1. Set the endpoint using the instance's public ip:
        ```shell
        export ENDPOINT_IP=$(~/oci-devops-helidon-example/main/get.sh ENDPOINT_IP)